-In February 2021, BAWAG received its latest MREL, which continues to apply the SPE and hybrid approaches, but is now solely expressed in terms of RWA and no longer includes a subordination requirement.
+In February 2021, BAWAG received its latest Minimum Requirement for own funds and Eligible Liabilities (MREL), which continues to be applicable at the consolidated level of BAWAG P.S.K.
+AG, the resolution entity under a single point of entry (SPE) resolution strategy.
+It also continues to apply the "hybrid approach", restricting MREL eligibility to instruments issued by BAWAG P.S.K.
+AG only.
+The MREL is now solely expressed in terms of RWA rather than in terms of Total Liabilities and Own Funds (TLOF) and no longer includes a subordination requirement.
 The new MREL decision now calls for MREL-eligible liabilities of 22% of RWA as of 1 January 2022 and 25.32% as of 1 January 2024.
-Including Suedwestbank, BAWAG already fulfills these requirement as of year-end 2020, but the bank is expected to issue an additional €1.0 to €1.5 billion in senior unsecured or junior senior unsecured debt by year-end 2023 to replace maturities and build a sufficient buffer for volume growth.
+Including Suedwestbank, BAWAG already fulfilled these requirement as of year-end 2020, but the bank is expected to issue an additional €1.0 to €1.5 billion in senior unsecured or junior senior unsecured debt by year-end 2023 to replace maturities and build a sufficient buffer for volume growth.
 Since BAWAG communicated that it will close the MREL shortfall proactively on an accelerated basis, we believe that the bank will tap the funding markets in the form of MREL-eligible debt over the course of the next 12-18 months, which will reduce the relative share of retail deposits in the bank's funding profile.

 Nonetheless, BAWAG's funding profile is expected to remain sound and well diversified.
 Following the integration of Suedwestbank, its customer deposit volume of €32.4 billion as of year-end 2020 now refinances around 60% of BAWAG's total assets.
 The bank's main funding sources are retail and, to a lesser extent, corporate deposits.
-In March 2017, BAWAG opportunistically took a €2.3 billion tranche in the ECB's targeted longer-term refinancing operations (TLTRO II), of which €1.75 billion was repaid during 2019.
-The bank partly replaced this funding with €1 billion of new covered bond issuances in 2019, while in 2020, BAWAG raised €1.75 billion via covered bonds and participated in a €1.25 billion LTRO in the first quarter of 2020.
-In June 2020, BAWAG complemented this funding with a €5.8 billion TLTRO III drawdown, repaying the remaining €0.6 billion of TLTRO II funds at the same time8.
-Hence, as of June and December 2020, 11% of the bank's balance sheet was refinanced with TLTRO III funds, which was also visible in our market funding ratio, which increased to 23.6% from 15.2% during H1 2020.
+In 2020, BAWAG raised €1.75 billion via covered bonds and participated in a €1.25 billion LTRO in the first quarter of 2020.
+In June 2020, BAWAG complemented this funding with a €5.8 billion TLTRO III drawdown.
+Finally, in the first quarter of 2021, BAWAG drew down another €0.6 billion of TLTRO III funds for a total of €6.4 billion.
+Hence, as of December 2020 and March 2021, 11% and 12% of the bank's balance sheet was refinanced with TLTRO III funds, respectively, which was also visible in our market funding ratio, which increased to 22.6% from 15.2% during 2020.
 Since the TLTRO III funds will be repaid again over the next three years and mostly represent a carry trade opportunity for banks, we deem this increase in market funding to be of temporary nature and, hence, do not adjust our assigned Funding Structure score accordingly.

-Exhibit 8 BAWAG's market funds increased recently after a period of gradual decline
+Exhibit 8 BAWAG's market funds increased following TLTRO III drawdowns after a period of gradual decline

-Market funding ratio = Market funds/tangible banking assets Source: Company reports, Moody's Investors Service
+\Market funding ratio = Market funds/tangible banking assets Source: Company reports, Moody's Investors Service